lulwah-mohammed/executive-sales-brief/README.md

 ## Why this project?

 Business leaders often receive large CSV exports that require manual analysis before meaningful decisions can be made.
 Executive Sales Brief reduces this effort by automatically converting raw sales data into business metrics, executive findings, and actionable recommendations.

+## Status

+This project is no longer under active development and is preserved as the original foundation of DecisionHub.

+For the latest version with significantly expanded functionality, visit the DecisionHub repository.

 ## Notes